kilamrauon/M5Atom-web-radios/README.md

 A web radio for M5Atom, switch between radios with button

 I mixed two arduino radio web sketches to make this one.
-(the m5stick radio sketche and the sketche webradio for esp3866 and esp32) The out pin for the sound is G22
+(the m5stick radio sketch and the sketch webradio for esp3866 and esp32) The out pin for the sound is G22

 It allows to use the M5atom as a wab radio and switch between different urls with the only button.